adamdicarlo/cpu-tabby/README.md

    /_/                                   /____/
 ```

-**cpu tabby** is an app that monitors CPU usage levels on your computer, allowing you to see what the current and recent levels are, and when your CPU usage stays high for at least two minutes.
+**cpu tabby** is an app that monitors CPU load on your computer, allowing you to see the average CPU load over the last ten minutes, whether the load is currently "high" (over 100% for two minutes), and when the last "high load" event took place.

 The app runs completely on your computer, but you’ll access its interface through a web browser.